 Toyota Gazoo Racing GT Cup aims to find the fastest GR driver

-In addition to including the GR Supra, GR Yaris and GR86, the series will see the return of the GR010 Hybrid race car in round three, as well as the tantalising availability of the iconic AE86 Corolla in round one.
-Players can change the cars they use for their virtual racing for each round if they wish – something that is hard to achieve in real-life motorsports.
+In addition to including the GR Supra, GR Yaris and GR86, the series will see the new matt black GR010 Hybrid race car become available in round three, as well as the tantalising opportunity to pilot the GT3 specification Lexus RC F as part of a new multi-marque format for round seven.

 All participants must be aged six or over and each is required to own a copy of Gran Turismo 7 for the Sony PlayStation (PS4 or PS5).
 Please note that even if participants are in the top qualifying rounds online, those under the age of 13 may not be legally allowed to take part in the live final.